-In two or three years, the plant may become pot bound, with the roots taking up most of the space in the pot.
-Repot in a larger container with a good mixture of soil, sand, and compost to replenish the nutrients and provide room for the roots to breathe.
+In two or three years, these hardy plants may become pot bound, with the roots taking up most of the space in the pot.
+Repot in a larger container with a good mixture of soil, coarse sand, and compost to replenish the nutrients and provide room for the roots to breathe.
 Additionally, fertilize once every two months by foliar application just to improve plant vigor.

 Common Varieties of Wandering Jew